patrickmelix/Python4ChemistryTools/README.md

 - move_atom.py: Move a single atom from an ASE-compatible input around in space and save all resulting coordinates as xyz.
 Can be used as a script or module.
 - geometryAnalyzer: Some functions for geometric analysis of ASE-format molecules and trajectories.
 Copy functions into your code or import the file.
 - plams_defaults: Options for PLAMS to work on clusters.
+- ase2adf.py: Convert any type of ASE readable input file (or files, including asterisk expressions) given as arguments to ADF style XYZ files.